solarwinds/containers/cnpt/README.md

 # Container Network Performance Tool

+## Purpose
+The tool is intended to educate and facilitate decision-making of which type of network (i.e. network driver) to deploy in a container cluster (a multi-host environment), whether container orchestration is present or not.

+The tool facilitates comparison of the performance (via throughput test) of various container network plugins, producing a shareable throughput report.

+The tool provides real-time visibility of container network flow size and direction.

 ## Functions
-1. Network type capacity check
- 1. Education and decision facilitation
-1. Network type capacity comparison
- 1. Comparative “netdex” report
+1. Cluster visibility -
+ 1. See container network flows (current bandwidth and direction) across Kubernetes and Docker Swarm nodes.
- 1. Performance report - as an industry standard reference
+1. Bandwidth test -
-1. Visibility of container network flow size and direction
+ 1. Test throughput (performance) of each type of container network (compare network drivers).
+1. Choose wisely -
+ 1. Be aware of the cost of overlay convenience.
+ 1. Avoid MAC address overload in underlays.

+## Deployment
-The UI container runs on one docker host in the cluster and connects to each agent via the CLUSTER_NODES environment variable To run the container image: docker run -d --name ui -p 30080:8080 -e CLUSTER_NODES="host1,host2,host3,host4" -t solarwinds/container-ui:1.0
+The UI container runs on one docker host in the cluster and connects to each agent via the CLUSTER_NODES environment variable To run the container image:
+`docker run -d --name ui -p 30080:8080 -e CLUSTER_NODES="host1,host2,host3,host4" -t solarwinds/container-ui:1.0`

 `CLUSTER_NODES` should be a , seperated list of hosts running the agent container.
 Once the container starts up URL http://host:30080/ui/inventory will show container dependencies.